longshotlabs/composable-forms/docs/user.md

 }
 ```

-As per the specification, the Form component (regardless of which package provides it) will have a `submit()` instance function and will call the `onSubmit` function based on that.
+As per the specification, the Form component (regardless of which package provides it) will have a `submit()` instance method and will call the `onSubmit` function based on that.

 The `data` passed to `onSubmit` is an object created by combining all of the descendant values.
 In this case: